Does Privy integrate with Google Analytics?

 Does this work if I have Google Tag Manager?

-Privy does not support the usage of Google Analytics event tracking in conjuction with Google Tag manager.
+Privy does not support the usage of Google Analytics event tracking in conjunction with Google Tag manager.

 Please contact support if you would like to use Google Analytics event tracking along with Google Tag Manager.